 In each of the chapters, we examine a different area of American criminal law and identify the major groupings among the states on the primary issue in the area.
 Each chapter provides a map of the United States with each of the states visually coded according to its approach to the issue.
 The maps then often raise interesting hypotheses about geographic or other state factors that might explain the patterns of agreement and disagreement (red states versus blue states, rural versus urban, rich versus poor, West Coast versus East Coast, etc.).
 The last two chapters of the book illustrate how this mountain of research and the state groupings for each issue can be used by scholars in many disciplines – political scientists, criminologists, criminal law scholars, and sociologists, among others – to investigate hypotheses about why we see the patterns of agreement and disagreement that we see.

 Presented here is Chapter 14 of the book, concerning the insanity defense.

 Robinson, Paul H. and Williams, Tyler Scot, "MAPPING AMERICAN CRIMINAL LAW Variations Across the 50 States: Ch.
 14 Insanity Defense" (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1718.

 American Politics Commons, Criminal Law Commons, Criminology and Criminal Justice Commons, Legislation Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Public Policy Commons, Regional Sociology Commons, Sexuality and the Law Commons, Social Control, Law, Crime, and Deviance Commons